Moscow Exchange acquires banking and insurance marketplace

 With a monthly audience of “over 1mn people,” Inguru helps customers compare and purchase products from 16 insurance companies (AlfaStrakhovanie Group, Ingosstrakh, MAKS, Renaissance Insurance, Rosgosstrakh, Sogaz, Soglasie, VSK and others).

-The marketplace covers compulsory automobile insurance (“OSAGO” in Russian) and comprehensive insurance (“KASKO”) as well as mortgages, credit and debit cards, consumer loans, car loans, deposits, and microloans.
+The marketplace covers compulsory automobile insurance (“OSAGO” in Russian) and comprehensive insurance (“KASKO”) as well as mortgages, credit and debit cards, consumer loans, car loans, deposits and microloans.
 It claims to the market leader in the OSAGO segment.

 “[This] acquisition is part of our strategy to enter markets adjacent to our existing business.
 The service will be integrated into the Finuslugi platform,” said Moscow Exchange CEO Yury Denisov, referring to a personal finance platform launched in October 2020.